 It is necessary to understand that developing a mission work into an organized congregation is a process.
 It is not a series of formal steps, and there is not a simple list of things to do that makes it easy to accomplish.
 The training up of a child into an adult is probably the best analogy to use in describing the process.
 Some things need to be taught.
 Other things need to be modeled and observed.
 But no amount of training can make an infant into an adult without the necessary passage of time to allow the child to mature.
-It will usually take between two and four years (depending on the composition of the group) for a sufficient number of things to be accomgoal of the process is not the organization of the church, but a functioning, mature body of Christ which is able to take its place among the other churches of its presbytery.
+It will usually take between two and four years (depending on the composition of the group) for a sufficient number of things to be accomplished and a sufficient amount of maturity to develop in order to convince a group of ministers and elders from the presbytery that the mission work is ready to stand on its own.
+The goal of the process is not the organization of the church, but a functioning, mature body of Christ which is able to take its place among the other churches of its presbytery.